hpi-schul-cloud/end-to-end-tests/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] All points were discussed with the ticket creator, support-team or product owner.
 The code upholds all quality guidelines from the PR-template.

 > Notice: Please remove the WIP label if the PR is ready to review, otherwise nobody will review it.

-### Link to Definition of Done
-More and detailed information on the *definition of done* can be found [on Confluence](https://docs.hpi-schul-cloud.org/pages/viewpage.action?pageId=92831762)